Mikou2761210/AudioMultiCodecPlayer/README.md

-The following text was translated using a translation service.
-Apologies for any mistakes.
+The following text has been translated using a translation service.
+I apologize for any errors.

 The only class the user needs to use is basically Player.